BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 having two versions of the same API, resulting in ABI violation.

-IPO is "Interprocedural optimization", LTO is "link time optimization", so if we enable them we can get warnings about those issues, so it's not only about better performance, it becomes something that helps us write better code.
+IPO is "Inter-procedural optimization", LTO is "link time optimization", so if we enable them we can get warnings about those issues, so it's not only about better performance, it becomes something that helps us write better code.

 </details>